Ghost Rider (2007 film): Box office

 Ghost Rider was commercially released in the United States on February 16, 2007.
-The film grossed $15,420,123 on its opening day, while earning $45,388,836 for its opening weekend.
-The film earned $52,022,908 over the four-day President's Day weekend, with a per-theater average of $US 14,374 in 3,619 theaters.
+The film grossed $15.4 million on its opening day, while earning $45,388,836 for its opening weekend.
+The film earned $52 million over the four-day President's Day weekend, with a per-theater average of $14,374 in 3,619 theaters.
 This made it the highest President's Day opening weekend at the time, surpassing the three-day record held by Daredevil and the four-day record held by 50 First Dates simultaneously.
 The film would go on to hold these records until 2010 when Valentine's Day took them.
-It went on to achieve the highest opening weekend for a Nicholas Cage film, replacing National Treasure.
+It went on to achieve the highest opening weekend for a Nicolas Cage film, replacing National Treasure.
 Additionally, it reached the number one spot at the box office in its first weekend, beating out Norbit, Bridge to Terabithia, Music and Lyrics, Daddy's Little Girls and Breach.
 For its second weekend, the film collected $20 million, outgrossing The Number 23 and Reno 911!: Miami to stay in first place.
-The film's total earnings were $228,738,393 worldwide of which $115,802,596 was from North America.
+The film's total earnings were $229 million worldwide of which $116 million was from North America.

 Critical response

+Metacritic, which uses a weighted average, assigned the a score of 35 out of 100, based on 20 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave it a grade "B".

 Michael Ordoña of the Los Angeles Times and Jeannette Catsoulis of the New York Times expressed disappointment in the film.
 Ordoña said, "For a comic book with a rebel spirit, the adaptation feels obediently conventional", and Catsoulis said Johnny Blaze is "more funny than frightening".
 In a mixed review, Scott Foundas of LA Weekly explained that "instead of a buoyant, imaginative superhero movie on the order of Sam Raimi's Spider-Man films or Bryan Singer's Superman Returns, we get a lumbering, paint-by-numbers origin story".
 Robert Koehler of Variety stated that "Ghost Rider would have been most fun had it been made for a dime by a Roger Corman-type outfit as a quickie Gothic adventure spinning Zane Grey, Faust and Evel Knievel".

 Eric Alt of the Chicago Tribune praised the computer-generated effects of the film, though he criticized the film overall as a "clumsy, lifeless outing".